varunlobo/varunlobo/README.md

 I am new to GitHub and I am here to showcase my interest in Machine Learning (ML), Analytics, Data Visualization, etc.

-I am currently expanding my knowledge in the field of Data Science and Analytics and am on a path of self-learning.
+I am currently expanding my knowledge in the field of Data Science and Analytics and am on a path of learning and growing.

 If you have ideas, suggestions or advice for someone like me, or just want to say hi, please feel free to reach out.